-Our programs—School Counseling, Educational Administration, and the Doctor of Education in Leadership Program—are for impassioned and inspired leaders who want to change schools from the inside out.
+Our programs—School Counseling, Student Affairs Administration, Educational Administration, and the Doctor of Education in Leadership Program—are for impassioned and inspired leaders who want to change education institutions from the inside out.
 Whether you are becoming a school leader for the first time or continuing a decades-long career, you will make lifelong connections with peers founded on a shared sense of calling to the field of education and a commitment to serve whole communities.

-Graduates of the Lewis & Clark Department of Educational Leadership serve as school counselors, assistant principals, principals, program coordinators, and district office administrators—improving schools by working on behalf of every student.
+Graduates of the Lewis & Clark Department of Educational Leadership serve as school counselors, assistant principals, principals, program coordinators, and district office administrators in k-12 schools, as well as student affairs professionals in higher ed settings—improving schools by working on behalf of every student.

 - Advocate for all students

 - Work in collaboration with school staff, parents, peers, and the community

 - Use data-based decision-making as the means for improving schools

 - Share leadership responsibilities to support systemic change

 Are you an aspiring or early career student affairs professional?
 Or just contemplating a career in higher education?
 Come learn about our new M.A. in Student Affairs Administration program at an information session on the Lewis & Clark campus.

 May 1st, 2014

 Students interested in a graduate assistantship for the 2014-2015 year must submit all program application materials by May 1.